 On top of checking for mistakes, it’s important to organize your SEO analytics and keep track of the metrics that really matter.

 The metric that matters most for Google rank is your click-through rate (CTR).
-Google’s algorithm loves content with a high CTR, since it means more people are flocking to that specific page.
-There are plenty of ways to improve your CTR, some being:
+Google’s algorithm loves content with a high click-through rate, since it means more people are flocking to that specific page.
+There are plenty of ways to improve your click-through rate, some being:

 - Using a cluster of keywords.
 The keyword cluster covers the many different queries users may be making.
 It’s a good idea to try and rank for a few relevant keywords.